The Thoughts of Emerlist Davjack: Legacy

 The album was named as one of Classic Rocks "50 Albums That Built Prog Rock".
-The adaptation of "Rondo" proved highly influential on many prog keyboardists to come, with Tony Banks noting that the Genesis song "The Knife" was based around a similar organ motif after seeing the Nice play it at The Marquee.
-"Rondo" would remain a signature piece and encore in Nice, ELP and Keith Emerson Band concerts until Emerson's passing in 2016.
+The adaptation of "Rondo" proved highly influential on many prog keyboardists, with Tony Banks noting that the Genesis song "The Knife" was based around a similar organ motif after seeing the Nice play it at The Marquee.
+"Rondo" would remain a signature piece and encore in Nice, Emerson, Lake & Palmer and Keith Emerson Band concerts until Emerson's passing in 2016.